MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-House-Prices/instructions.md

 ## Design

  1. Get the postcodes and current house prices from `housePrices.csv`
- 2. Count all HS0 postcodes
+ 2. Count HS0 postcodes
- 3. Correct all HS0 postcodes to HS1
+ 3. Correct HS0 postcodes
  4. Calculate the new house prices, using the postcode, to the nearest pound
  5. Find lowest house price
  6. Find highest house price